MAVerolme/49ers-EV-Lap-Sim/README.md

 After the installation is complete, press finish.

+For a more in depth PyCharm setup guide, click [here](https://www.jetbrains.com/help/pycharm/quick-start-guide.html).

 From here, I recommend making a project folder.
 Click 'File' in the top left, then 'New Project', then 'Create'.

 Download TrackMapGenerator.py and LapSim.py and place them in the newly created folder.